2026 Endorsements | CFE PAC

 Lukas Ventouras is running for Congress in New York’s 1st District.
 There are two Democratic candidates currently running in the primary on June 26.
 The Republican incumbent, Nicholas LaLota, won re-election in 2024 with 55% of the vote.
 From empowering workers and expanding healthcare to tackling the climate crisis and defending democracy, Lukas Ventouras is committed to bold, people-first solutions.
 He was raised Greek Orthodox and is an ally of our community.

 Zelda Briarwood is running for Congress in North Carolina’s 11th District.
-There are six Democratic candidates currently running in the primary on March 3.
+There are five Democratic candidates running in the primary on March 3.
 The Republican incumbent, Chuck Edwards, won re-election in 2024 with 57% of the vote.
 Briarwood is an educator and advocate.
 She has guided adults in early addiction recovery, been a case manager for survivors of sexual violence and human trafficking, and successfully unionized her workplace.
 She is also the secretary of the Haywood County Young Dems.
 She is an agnostic.

 West Caudle is running for Congress in North Carolina’s 10th District.
-There are four Democratic candidates currently running in the primary on March 3.
+There are six Democratic candidates running in the primary on March 3.
 The Republican incumbent, Pat Harrigan, won election in 2024 with 58% of the vote.
 Caudle says this campaign “is not about left versus right.
 It is about right versus wrong; the top versus the rest of us… I am running to take the fight to those who sold us out to the billionaires who bankroll them, on both sides of the aisle.”
 He is a secular humanist.

 Troy Green is running for the U.S. Senate for Oklahoma.
 He is seeking to unseat Republican incumbent, Markwayne Mullin, who won the 2022 special election with 62% of the vote.
 He has an opponent in the Democratic primary on June 16.
 Green is a small business owner, security specialist, husband to a nurse, and proud father of a Marine.
 He has spent his life serving others and building opportunity where it didn’t exist, and will fight for better schools, safer communities, and a government that works for everyone.
 Green is a humanist.